 The uniquely rich and nurturing environment for informatics at Vanderbilt is a result of the shared vision of the senior leadership of the institution for more than 20 years, that effective management of data, information and knowledge will be the competitive advantage for the university and its medical center in the current century.
 In this unique setting for education in biomedical informatics, our graduates have excelled in developing new knowledge that advances informatics as a scientific discipline.

 Vanderbilt's student body represents a level of diversity rarely found in academic medical centers.
 Through the creation of an alliance between Vanderbilt Medical School and Meharry Medical School, the university has a large population of underrepresented minorities.
-Our department welcomes applicants from all cultural backgrounds.
+Prominent among the many resources to support diversity and inclusion at Vanderbilt, is the Initiative for Maximizing Student Diversity (IMSD) that exists to increase the number of PhDs awarded to graduate students in biomedical research who are underrepresented in medicine.
+The Department of Biomedical Informatics welcomes applicants from all backgrounds.